 Your teaching placement will be 2-2.5 days per week; the remainder of your week will be taught classes.
 Whilst our programmes are primarily designed for those wishing to pursue a teaching career in the Post 16 sector, independent schools, academies and free schools within England, they also confer eligibility to apply for appropriate registration for Qualified Teacher Learning & Skills Status (QTLS).
 QTLS enables working in maintained (local authority) secondary schools.

 - Entry Requirements

-- have a degree in the subject area you wish to teach if you are a PGCE applicant*
+- have a degree in the subject area you wish to teach.

-You will need to demonstrate your potential to succeed on the course at interview and by successfully completing a written task and a micro teach session.
+You will need to demonstrate your potential to succeed on the course at interview and by successfully completing a reading and written task and a presentation.

 - How will I be assessed?